berk245/quiz-generator-server/README.md

 ## Project Description

 Qgen Server is the backend component of the Qgen application, developed to streamline the process of question generation for educators using artificial intelligence.
 The server provides RESTful APIs for handling user authentication, quiz management, question generation, and more.
+The server code is deployed to an EC2 instance and runs constantly with the help of systemctl methods.

+MySQL database for production lives in the same instance.

+Nginx is installed in the instance and redirects the http requests to the FastAPI application.

 The server is live on https://api.qgen.live